 The Florida Geologic Sample Collections Facility (formerly known as the Florida Geological Survey Repository) contains more than 19,700 sets of samples from exploration, water and oil wells.
 Most boreholes are represented by drill cuttings; however, approximately 1,800 wells are represented by continuous core or core samples (a total of approximately 430,000 feet are within the Sample Collections Facility).
 The deepest continuous core from ground surface housed in the facility is 2,957 feet.
 The facility occupies 12,000 square feet, with approximately 45,000 cubic feet of shelf space.
 The most recent expansion was completed in April 2016, increasing sample storage space by almost 10,000 cubic feet.

 In early 2021, the FGS completed a Program Evaluation Report reviewing procedures for receiving, processing, and storage for new samples in the Florida Geologic Sample Collections Facility.
 Appraisal of systems included a review of physical space, existing paper and digital source documents generated within FGS, and employee questionnaire responses.
 Additionally, a benchmark study of other state repositories was completed to compare approaches that may help improve operations at the FGS Repository.
 The Program Evaluation Report is available online.

 The FGS, U.S. Geological Survey, water management districts, water well drillers and geologic consultants drill new core and cuttings sample sets that are regularly added to our archives.
 If you are sending samples to the FGS, please fill out and include a copy of our Well Sample Form.
 If you are conducting an investigation requiring the destructive sampling of FGS well cuttings, cores, core chips or outcrop samples, please see our Repository Sampling Policy for proposal guidelines.

 Collection viewing by appointment only

 Offices closed for all state of Florida Holidays

-To obtain information about the FGS core and cuttings repository holdings or to arrange a visit, please contact one of the following:
+To obtain information about the FGS Sample Collections Facility holdings or to arrange a visit, please contact:

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.